apache/geode-native/CONTRIBUTING.md

 * Submit a pull request.

 ## Testing
-Before submitting a pull request the unit and integration tests must all pass.
+Before submitting a pull request all tests must pass.
+This includes all unit tests, integration tests, and acceptance tests.
 We are using CTest for running tests (please see [the CTest documentation](https://cmake.org/Wiki/CMake/Testing_With_CTest) for further information) and [Google Test](https://github.com/google/googletest) as testing framework.

 ### Running unit tests
 ```bash